 Sometimes, It's Good to be a Follower

-This time last year, the dollar was 8.8 EGP.
+This time two years ago, the dollar was 8.8 EGP.
 It’s now around 17-18 EGP.
 That’s more than double overnight.

 Obviously this is not breaking news, but sometimes it’s still hard to wrap our heads around – especially when it comes to travel.
 I regularly feel a vague sense of wanting to kill myself whenever I calculate just how much my trips abroad cost now.